fatiujubril/cybersecurity-portfolio/projects/01-m365-phishing-incident-response/README.md

 All activity was performed in a **controlled lab tenant** using standard Microsoft 365 tooling.

+## How to Review This Case Study

+This case study is structured to mirror how a SOC analyst or security engineer would investigate and document a real Microsoft 365 phishing incident.

+Reviewers are encouraged to:
+- Start with the **Incident Summary** for a high-level overview
+- Follow the **phase-based narrative** (Initial Access → Persistence → Impact → Investigation → Containment)
+- Use the **Evidence Index** to correlate investigative steps with supporting screenshots
+- Focus on **analysis and decision-making**, not just screenshots

+The emphasis is on realistic attack paths, investigation logic, and correct incident response sequencing.

 ## Incident Summary (Executive View)
 - **Incident Type:** Account Compromise (Phishing)
 - **Attack Vector:** Credential theft via phishing